FinalVossler/Root-Front-Host/README.md

 # Todos:

+- When copying a model, permissions didn't get automatically added
 - Payment status "pending" and "paid" in the orders page isn't translated
 - Complete the model field Sections creator API integration
 - Transalte the text inside SectionsCreator